-Research has shown that homelessness and substance use often go hand-in-hand and one recent study found that of those with any substance abuse or dependence diagnosis in their lifetime, three-fourths had also experienced an episode of homelessness.
-Overall, there was a significant decrease in the number of RCOS clients reporting homelessness in the last 6 months, from 35% at intake to 10% at follow-up.
+Research has shown that homelessness and substance use often go together and one recent study found that among individuals with any substance abuse or dependence diagnosis in their lifetime, three-fourths had also experienced an episode of homelessness.
+Overall, there was a significant decrease in the number of RCOS clients reporting homelessness in the last 6 months, from 36% at intake to 6% at follow-up.